TechSavvy21/TechSavvy21/README.md

 - 👋 Hi, I’m @TechSavvy21
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML and CSS and Java